php-fig/per-coding-style/spec.md

 * There is only one hook implementation.
 * That hook uses the short-hook syntax.
+* That hook expression does not contain any wrapping.

 Then the hook MAY be listed entirely inline.
 In that case,